CamachoDejay/polymer3D/README.md

 ### How do I get set up? ###

-You will need to install bio-format f
+You will need to install bio-format for some of the extension (.his) see https://www.openmicroscopy.org/bio-formats/downloads/ where you can download the matlab toolbox.

 #### 2D time-series ####
 If you're data is composed of a time-series of 2D images (standard widefield or confocal microscope), the main code you will be using is the *mainTrackingExp.m*.